anoopt/PPCLI.PowerShell.Predictor/README.md

 ## Uninstallation

 Once installed and enabled, Power Platform CLI PowerShell Predictor is loaded in the PowerShell profile.
-To uninstall the PPCLI.PowerShell.Predictor module:
+To uninstall the PowerPlatform.CLI.PowerShell.Predictor module:

 1. Close **all** PowerShell sessions including VS Code.